 The beauty of plants is they give so much in return for so little and you, my plant parent friend, get to decide which plants works best for you.

 Happy learning and growing!

-By the way, if you are a new plant parent, Smart Plant Home app will help keep those anxieties at bay.
-Smart Plant Home gives you plant care instructions and direct access to a horticulture expert so you can always feel confident in your plant caring abilities.
+By the way, if you are a new plant parent, the Smart Plant and Tree Care app will help keep those anxieties at bay.
+It gives you plant care instructions and direct access to horticulture experts so you can always feel confident in your plant caring abilities.